opetfoundation/airdrop-smartcontract/README.md

-# airdrop-smartcontract
+# smartcontract
-This repository contains the smartcontract for distribution of tokens in the airdrop.
+This repository contains the smartcontract for minting of Opet Token.